 Ben Wilson is a Graduate Student in Petrov Lab (2010-now).
 He received his B.S. from the University of Arizona where he worked with Joanna Mazel.
 Ben is interested in the theoretical population genetics of adaptation, particularly in populations that fluctuate in size over various time-scales.
 He is also interested in how complex adaptive landscapes contribute to the evolutionary trajectories we see in adaptation.
 Ben uses a combination of theoretical approaches with experimental evolution and genomic inference to test theoretical predictions.

 Zoe Assaf is a Graduate Student in Petrov Lab (2010-now).
-Zoe did her undergraduate work in molecular and developmental biology at Berkeley and then stayed a year working as a Research Technician in Zac Cande's lab.
+Zoe did her undergraduate work in molecular and developmental biology at Berkeley and then stayed a year working as a Research Technician in Zach Cande's lab.
 Zoe came to Stanford Genetics Department as graduate student in 2010.
 Zoe is interested in studying the theoretical, computational, and experimental aspects of evolutionary biology.
 Shew is combiningmodelling and experimental evolution in Drosophila to study adaptation from standing variation.

-Jacqueline Ou was a Graduate Student in Petrov and Sherlock Labs (2010-2011).
+Jacqueline Ou is a Graduate Student in Petrov and Sherlock Labs (2010-now).
 Jackie did her undergraduate work in mathematics at Duke and then spent several years working for a number of companies (Foundation Medicine / Third Rock Ventures, Bain & Company, HIV/AIDS Initiative in Southern & Eastern Africa at Clinton Foundation).
 Jackie came to Stanford to pursue her graduate work at Stanford Genetics Department in 2010.
 Jackie is interested in the potential repeatability and predictability of evolution, using both theoretical and directed evolution approaches.
 Recent literature has theoretically suggested that evolutionary paths to drug resistance are constrained by their fitness landscapes in various settings.
 Working in both the Petrov and Sherlock laboratories, she is interested in experimentally exploring whether these theoretical models are accurate and in further developing theoretical approaches to predict evolution in constrained fitness landscapes.
-Jackie is currently on leave.
+Jacie is currently on leave.

-Philip Bulterys is an MD/PhD student in the UCLA/Caltech Medical Scientist Training Program (MSTP).
+Philip Bulterys is currently a second-year MD/PhD student in the UCLA/Caltech Medical Scientist Training Program (MSTP).
 He received his B.S. in Biology from Stanford University in 2010, and worked on an HIV evolution project in the Petrov lab from 2008 to 2010.
 He is interested in the ecology and evolution of infectious diseases and firmly committed to public health.
 Philip is a recepient of the Paul & Daisy Soros Fellowship for New Americans.The lab news story about Philip can be found here.